Ready to grab the best bullet journal fitness tracker ideas?

-Keeping a workout journal enables you to track such parameters like time, distance, the amount lifted, sets, workout reps, calorie burned.
+Keeping a workout journal enables you to track such parameters as time, distance, the amount lifted, sets, workout reps, and calories burned.

 Clearly, expressing gratitude is beneficial for your mental health.

-Not only it increases happiness and energy level, but it also reduces stress and chronic pain.
+Not only it increases happiness and energy levels, but it also reduces stress and chronic pain.

-One of the ways to practice gratitude is to write about those things about your body, nutrition, a mind for which you’re grateful.
+One of the ways to practice gratitude is to write about those things about your body, nutrition, and mind for which you’re grateful.